Archibald Knox Timeline

 1905

-He held art teaching posts at several art schools in Surrey and he was greatly admired for his teaching methods by his
+He held art teaching posts at several art schools in Surrey and was greatly admired for his teaching methods by his students.

 1912

-Knox sailed to Philadephia in America from Liverpool on 21st August 1912 on board the SS Dominion.
+Knox sailed to Philadelphia in America from Liverpool on 21st August 1912 on board the SS Dominion.

 1913